Z-Bolt/OctoScreen/README.md

 #### Required Configuration Settings

-- `OCTOPRINT_HOST` - The OctoPrint HTTP address.
+- `OCTOPRINT_HOST` - The URL to the OctoPrint server.
 Example: `http://octopi.local` or `http://localhost:5000`.
 Note: the protocol (`http://` or `https://`) is required.
 If the setting for OCTOPRINT_HOST does not contain the protocol, an error will be displayed when OctoScreen starts.

 - `OCTOPRINT_APIKEY` - OctoScreen expects an [API key]( http://docs.octoprint.org/en/master/api/general.html) to be supplied.
 This API key can be either the globally configured key, or a user-specific one if “Access Control” is enabled.